PCcoding666/bailian_gateway/docs/security_auth_scheme_zh.md

 ### 6.1 Key Storage Security

 #### Implementation Plan:
-- API keys not stored in database
+- API keys are not stored in the database
-- Use environment variables or secret management services (e.g., HashiCorp Vault)
+- Use environment variables or secret management services (such as HashiCorp Vault)
 - Rotate API keys regularly
-- Use multiple keys in rotation to reduce single point of failure
+- Rotate multiple keys to reduce single point of failure

 ### 6.2 Key Access Control